khetansarvesh/CV/README.md

 2. Model Based RL Algorithms :
    - Dyna Algorithm
    - Guided Policy Search Algorithm

+3. Inverse RL Algorithms : In both the above algorithms we designed our own scalar reward structures but in these algorithms we learn the reward structure automatically

 > [!IMPORTANT]
 > One of the best way to learn more about Deep RL is to use [this](https://spinningup.openai.com/en/latest/index.html) resource created by OpenAI.